Beat the Weekend binge

 After a hard week at work, most of us are keen to spend our weekend relaxing and indulging in the things we love – and it seems that food is no exception.

-According to new research carried out by Unilever, whilst many of us are strict with our diet during the week, at weekends, we completely forget about healthy eating and massively overindulge.
+According to research carried out by Unilever, whilst many of us are strict with our diet during the week, at weekends, we completely forget about healthy eating and massively overindulge.

 Overeating or Just Relaxing?